PhilanthroPunks: Why today’s philanthropy calls for an old-school DIY punk attitude

 Alex Daniels

 Before joining the Chronicle in 2013, Alex covered Congress and national politics for the Arkansas Democrat-Gazette.
 He covered the 2008 and 2012 presidential campaigns and reported extensively about Walmart Stores for the Little Rock paper.
-Alex was an American Political Science Association congressional fellow and also completed Paul Miller Washington Reporting and International Reporting Project fellowships.
+Alex was the drummer of DC hardcore band Swiz.
+A band autobiography was published in 2025, and the band's remastered catalog was recently released on Dischord records.